jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

   17:44:56.455127 IP6 fc00:0:1111::1 > fc00:0:7777:e004::: IP 10.101.2.1 > 10.107.1.1: ICMP echo request, id 12, seq 15, length 64
   ```

 In the example above the outbound ICMP echo requests are captured and you can see the outer IPv6/SRv6 encapsulation.
 The echo replies are not shown as the network has hashed the replies over a different path.
-In your case if nothing shows up on the tcpdump output try tcpdumping on the *`xrd02-xrd06`* OR *`xrd04-xrd05`* link:
+In your case if nothing shows up on the tcpdump output you can try tcpdumping on the *`xrd02-xrd06`* OR *`xrd04-xrd05`* link and run the Amsterdam ping again:

 Note: the ./tcpdump.sh break sequence is *ctrl-z*
   ```
   sudo ./tcpdump.sh xrd02-xrd06